 Sandra Volny (2017).
 Survival of sound spaces.
 Auditory awareness and practices of body-sonar space [PhD thesis], Université Paris 1 Panthéon-Sorbonne.

 This installation s made possible thanks to the generous support of the Canada Council for the Arts.

 Sandra Volny is an artist and researcher.
 Her work develops through explorations of sound, moving image, photography, sculpture, text, and takes shape in installations, instruments and videos.
 She received her PhD in Arts and Sciences of Art from the University of Paris 1 Panthéon Sorbonne exploring the concept of "surviving aural spaces" in its material, sensory and social constellations.
-Her most recent work explores sonic soils as witnesses to climate change from a non-anthropocentric perspective, realized in collaboration with researchers in biology and environmental sciences.
+Her most recent work explores sonic soils as witnesses to climate change, realized in collaboration with researchers in biology and environmental sciences.
 Volny has exhibited her work in Canada and Europe, including at the Dazibao Centre, FOFA Gallery, the Clark Centre Audio Station, the Centre d'Exposition de l'Université de Montréal, the Fonderie Darling’s Place Publique, Michel Journiac Gallery, the Ionion Center for the Arts and Culture, and Raumlabor 267- Braunschweig.
 Volny is the founder of the artistic research platform Sound and Space Research.